 Our growing season is very short.
-It might just be 100 days, plus our summers tend to be on the cooler side – not enough for tomatoes to ripen on the vine.
+It might just be 100 days, plus our summers tend to be on the cooler side.
 We often have to harvest green tomatoes at the end of summer.
 Thankfully, tomatoes ripen nicely after already being harvested.
 They also do still taste better then the store bought ones :).

 Why pick green tomatoes